wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/iOS-Tutorial.md

 ### Determining the Biometry Status

-In case the biometry is present and allowed by the user, you should trigger transaction signing using the biometry right away.
+In case the biometry is present and allowed by the user, you should trigger transaction signing using the biometry right away when the unified PIN keyboard is first shown.

 To check the status of the biometry, you can use the following logic:

 {% codetabs %}
 {% codetab Swift %}